 HAVIN provides crisis intervention counseling to survivors of domestic violence and/or sexual assault through its 24-hour toll-free and local hotlines staffed by volunteers and paid staff.
 Sixty hours of crisis intervention training is made available twice a year for all community residents who are interested in volunteering their time to assist HAVIN in the provision of services for survivors of sexual assault and/or domestic violence.
 Counseling, both individual and group, is provided to survivors by the staff and the volunteers.
 This counseling is available at both the main office in Kittanning and the Outreach office in Leechburg.
 Accompaniment to medical and judicial proceedings is provided by staff.

-In 1996, HAVIN Inc. received funding through the federal government's Violence Against Women Act (VAWA) to establish a Task Force comprised of law enforcement officials, representatives of the judicial system, and members of other systems who provide services to survivors in order to address the needs, and enhance the services, for victims of crime.
-The Task Force, which meets monthly, developed a "Domestic Violence Protocol" and "sexual Assault Protocol" for all systems dealing with survivors of domestic and sexual violence.
+In 1996, HAVIN Inc. received funding through the federal government's Violence Against Women Act (VAWA) to establish a Task Force comprised of law enforcement officials, representatives of the judicial system, and members of other systems who provide services to survivors in order to address the needs, and enhance the services for victims of crime.
+The Task Force, which met monthly, developed a "Domestic Violence Protocol" and "Sexual Assault Protocol" for all systems dealing with survivors of domestic and sexual violence.
 In 2005 a "Stalking Protocol" was developed.

 HAVIN has continued to work toward implementing and improving prevention/education programs to school-aged children and youth throughout Armstrong County.
 New and updated information has been added to the school programs such as elder abuse, safety planning, public awareness, child assault prevention, dating violence, and drug facilitated sexual assault.